 - Lab analysis of fluid collected from the abdomen by means of paracentesis.

-- Identifying the various causes and signs that lead to the condition that can include:
+- Identifying the various causes and signs that lead to the condition, then treat them like:

 - Once the cause of the critical condition is known, suitable medicines are often suggested to increase the urine content and decrease fluid holding.